Lap Band Surgery

 Lap band (gastric banding) introduction

 Obesity is a growing concern.
-Recent statistics show that 30% of Americans meet the criteria for obesity.
 By medical standards, obesity is defined as having a body mass index (BMI) of over 30 kg/m2.
 While lifestyle modification remains the cornerstone for treatment, surgical options are becoming more popular.
 One of the surgical treatments for obesity is called gastric banding, commonly known as lap-band surgery.
 Some of the specifics of gastric banding will be addressed in this article.

 What is gastric banding?